 China reports first human case of H10N3 bird flu

+China’s National Health Commission says strain of virus is unlikely to spread on a large scale

-China on Tuesday reported the first confirmed case of a person infected with the H10N3 strain of bird flu.
+A 41-year-old man in China's eastern province of Jiangsu has been confirmed as the first human case of infection with the H10N3 strain of bird flu, China's National Health Commission (NHC) said on Tuesday.

-A 41-year-old man in the eastern province of Jiangsu was diagnosed on 28 May with the H10N3 avian influenza virus a month after he was hospitalised following high fever and other symptoms, said China's National Health Commission (NHC).
+The man, a resident of the city of Zhenjiang, was hospitalised on 28 April after developing a fever and other symptoms, the NHC said in a statement.

-The Chinese Centre for Disease Control and Prevention (CDC) conducted a genome sequence on a blood sample taken from the patient last week, confirming the strain.

-The man found to be infected with the virus has been stable and is ready to be discharged from the hospital, reported Reuters.
-The NHC, however, did not elaborate on the cause of infection.

-"This infection is an accidental cross-species transmission," its statement said.
-"The risk of large-scale transmission is low."
+He was diagnosed as having the H10N3 avian influenza virus on 28 May, it said, but did not give details on how the man had been infected with the virus.

-The medical observation of his close contacts has so far not found any other cases of infection.
+The man was stable and ready to be discharged from hospital.
+Medical observation of his close contacts had not found any other cases.

-The NHC added that H10N3 is a relatively less severe strain of the virus and has a low risk of it spreading on a large scale.
-However, experts have advised people in the region to avoid contact with sick or dead poultry as well as avoid direct contact with live birds.
+H10N3 is a low pathogenic, or relatively less severe, strain of the virus in poultry and the risk of it spreading on a large scale was very low, the NHC added.

-Explaining the nature of the strain, Filip Claes, regional laboratory coordinator of the Food and Agriculture Organization's Emergency Centre for Transboundary Animal Diseases at the Regional Office for Asia and the Pacific, told Reuters that it is "not a very common virus”.
+The strain is "not a very common virus," said Filip Claes, regional laboratory coordinator of the Food and Agriculture Organisation's Emergency Centre for Transboundary Animal Diseases at the Regional Office for Asia and the Pacific.

-He said, that 160 isolates of the virus were reported in the 40 years till 2018, mostly in wild birds or waterfowl in Asia and some limited parts of North America.
-He added that genetic data of the virus would be necessary to examine if it resembles older viruses or is a novel mix of different viruses.
+Only around 160 isolates of the virus were reported in the 40 years to 2018, mostly in wild birds or waterfowl in Asia and some limited parts of North America, and none had been detected in chickens so far, he added.

+Analysing the genetic data of the virus will be necessary to determine whether it resembles older viruses or if it is a novel mix of different viruses, Mr Claes said.

+Many different strains of avian influenza are present in China and some sporadically infect people, usually those working with poultry.
+There have been no significant numbers of human infections with bird flu since the H7N9 strain killed around 300 people during 2016-2017.

 Join our new commenting forum